Branded caps

 Festivals and outdoor events reward a trucker or bucket hat that handles sun and sweat.
 A startup merch drop usually wants a lifestyle dad cap people genuinely choose to wear.
 Charities use bold caps to spot volunteers in a crowd, and tourism and retail treat a well-branded cap as a wearable souvenir that travels home.

-For a uniform programme a cap rarely ships alone, so it pairs with branded workwear to complete the on-site look from head to boots.
+For a uniform programme a cap rarely ships alone, so it pairs with Branded corporate wear to complete the on-site look from head to boots.
 Whatever the sector, a cap carries your name into the everyday places a banner or a lanyard never reaches.

 ScenarioRecommended styleDecorationNote